FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 #...
 ```

-This code first checks to see that `state` is the same value as was sent when the user clicked on one of the links.
-Then it fetches the access token using the aauthorization code.
-This is embedded in the `request.url` and parsed out by the library with no effort on our code's part.
+This code checks to see that the `state` parameter is the same value as was sent when the user signed up or signed in.
+Then it fetches the access token using the authorization code.
+This is embedded in `request.url` and parsed out by the library with no effort on our part.

-Finally, we set some session variables and then redirect to the home page.
+Finally, we set some session variables and then redirect to the home page route.
 That page re-renders the template, providing the user object.

-Now, since the FusionAuth OAuth server is running on `localhost` without TLS, you need to let the OAuth library know that it's okay.
+Since the FusionAuth OAuth server is running on `localhost` without TLS, you need to let the OAuth library know that you are okay with that.
 Otherwise you'll see this error:

 ```
 oauthlib.oauth2.rfc6749.errors.InsecureTransportError: (insecure_transport) OAuth 2 MUST utilize https.
 ```

-So you need to start your server with a slightly different command:
+To avoid that, start your flask server in a slightly different way:

 ```shell
 OAUTHLIB_INSECURE_TRANSPORT=1 FLASK_APP=oauth.py python3 -m flask run
 ```

-If you do so, you'll be able to register or login and end up at this screen:
+Now, visit `http://localhost:5000` in your browser.
+You'll be able to register or log in.
+You'll see this screen, presumably with a different email address:

 {% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/oauth-portal-page.png" alt="The portal page when you authenticate with OAuth." class="img-fluid" figure=false %}

 ## Editing profile data

-You could stop here, if you wanted, I suppose.
-You're showing the user data that is retrieved from the [`userinfo` standard endpoint](/docs/v1/tech/oauth/endpoints#userinfo).
-But you probably want more.
+You could stop here if you wanted, I suppose.
+You're showing the user data that is retrieved from the [`userinfo` OIDC endpoint](/docs/v1/tech/oauth/endpoints#userinfo), and you could display other data like the user's name.

+But you're no schmuck.
+You want more.
+I promised the ability to edit the profile data, and the below code will deliver.

-Let's take the next step and display not just the user's email address, but their registration specific data.
-You'll even pull the form field data dynamically so if you add more custom fields, the portal will display those as well.
+Let's take the next step and display not only the user's email address, but alos the data they provided on registration.
+You'll even see code to pull the form field configuration dynamically.
+If you change the configuration of your custom fields, the portal will display those as well.

+XXX stopped here

 > At this point, you're switching from standard OIDC endpoints to using the FusionAuth APIs.